Chalcatzingo

 Chalcatzingo is a Mesoamerican archaeological site in the Valley of Morelos (municipality of Jantetelco) dating from the Formative Period of Mesoamerican chronology.
 The site is well known for its extensive array of Olmec-style monumental art and iconography.
 Located in the southern portion of the Central Highlands of Mexico, Chalcatzingo is estimated to have been settled as early as 1500 BCE.
 The inhabitants began to produce and display Olmec-style art and architecture around 900 BCE.
 At its height between 700 BCE and 500 BCE, Chalcatzingo's population is estimated at between five hundred and a thousand people.
 By 500 BCE it had gone into decline.
 The climate in Morelos is generally warmer and more humid than the rest of the Highlands.
 The Chalcatzingo center covers roughly 100 acre.
 Evidence indicates that this was a site of ritual significance.

-Located in the Amatzinac River Valley, the site lies at the base of the two massive granodiorite hills that rise from the valley's flat landscape.
-A nearby spring provided its early farming inhabitants with an ample water supply.
+Chalcatzingo is situated near two large granodiorite hills in the Amatzinac River Valley, within an otherwise generally flat landscape.
+Its early residents likely sourced their water from a nearby spring.

 Chalcatzingo connected trade routes between Guerrero, the Valley of Mexico, Oaxaca, and the Gulf Lowlands.

 Monuments and carvings

-Chalcatzingo provides unique and interesting examples of Olmec-style art and architecture.
+Chalcatzingo provides examples of Olmec-style art and architecture.

 The village contained a central plaza area, designated Terrace 1, downhill from elite residences.
 Terrace 25 is composed of a sunken patio of a style seen at Teopantecuanitlan.

 Stone-faced patios and bas-relief monumental art are the features that are found both at Chalcatzingo and at Teopantecuanitlan.
 These are the only two sites known with these features.
 The sunken patio of Teopantecuanitlan is older.
 There are also other parallels between these sites.

 At Chalcatzingo, in the center of the sunken patio is a tabletop altar reminiscent of those at La Venta and San Lorenzo Tenochtitlán, both lowland Olmec centers.

-Structure 4 is Chalcatzingo’s largest structure, an almost-square platform measuring approximately 70 m (230 ft) on each side.
+Structure 4 is Chalcatzingo's largest structure, an almost-square platform measuring approximately 70 m (230 ft) on each side.
 Burials of high-status individuals have been excavated here, with jade ornaments and a magnetite (iron ore) mirror.
 Most of the village's burials were located under the floors of houses—individuals representing the whole variety of social statuses were buried this way.

 Chalcatzingo is perhaps most famous for its bas-relief carvings.
 Most of the 31 known monuments occur in three distinct groupings: two on Cerro Chalcatzingo and the third on the terraces within the actual settlement.

 Drawings of these carvings have been made, but molds were taken of many of them before any drawings were taken.
 The process of making those molds tended to destroy fine lines and actually tore small portions of the stone out.